 Over the past several years, there has been a growing interest in literacy as Scripture portions have become available.
 Other published materials—such as Funeral Passages—have affirmed the impact of Scripture in the mother tongue.
 Knowing that God speaks their language brings a new sense of dignity and self-worth to a people that has often been forgotten or ignored.

-As an energized project advisory committee continues to encourage the use of translated Scripture in church and community life.
+An energized project advisory committee continues to encourage the use of translated Scripture in church and community life.

 Continue to team check the New Testament draft.